Our Platform

 For some co-ops, solar will be part of their pathway to reduce emissions.
 The current solar tax credit is limited in scale and is not refundable, making it challenging for mixed-income co-ops and co-ops with large numbers of retirees to afford solar.
 Governor Kathy Hochul must expand the solar tax credit and make it refundable in her 2025 budget.

-Pass the “Bucks for Boilers” Program
+Create the “Bucks for Boilers” Program

 To meet the state climate mandate and the ultimate goal of Local Law 97, we need to switch every home to high-efficiency heat pumps, thermal energy networks, and other renewable heating solutions.
 A project of this scale needs a big state investment that subsidizes the switch and the electrical upgrades for all of our buildings.
 The NY State Legislature and Governor Kathy Hochul must get behind the “Bucks for Boilers” Act (S9099/A9990).